Atlas v0.38: Linting Analyzers, PII Detection, Migration Hooks, and More

 - Azure DevOps Repos CI/CD Integration - Atlas now provides native integration with Azure DevOps Pipelines and Azure Repos, including a dedicated Azure DevOps extension for seamless database schema CI/CD workflows.

-We're eager to share that our beta drivers are growing to support more basic features to better manage schemas across database types.
+We're eager to share that our beta drivers are growing to support more features to better manage schemas across database types.

 - macOS + Linux